-As a student with a 4.5 GPA and a 1540 SAT score, I receive a lot of surprised looks from people when I list off the colleges I applied to without ever mentioning Harvard, Stanford, MIT, or other schools that attract high-quality applicants.
+As a student with a 4.5 GPA and a 1540 SAT score, I receive a lot of surprised looks from people when I list off the colleges I applied to without ever mentioning Harvard University, Stanford University, Massachusetts Institute of Technology, or other schools that attract high-quality applicants.
 To be honest, those (almost derogatory) comments of, “Wait, why didn’t you apply to any Ivy League schools?” or, “I’ve never heard of [insert small college name]... it must not be very good…” get tiring pretty quickly and sometimes make me feel as though I didn’t work hard enough on my college applications.
 I’m here to debunk that myth, however, and stress the importance of looking beyond just big-name schools.

 As a precursor, I’m in no way saying that Ivy Leagues and other well-known schools are not worth applying to.
 If you feel up to it, or if your dream school falls in that category, then go for it!
 Apply to your heart’s content.
 Just don’t forget to watch out for the little guy as well.